What were the various goals and types of services provided by the American G.I. Forum?

 The Medal of Honor is the highest award for valorous action presented by the President of the United States of America in the name of Congress.
 President Abraham Lincoln first signed the bill S.J.
 No. 82 into law.
 Per capita, Hispanic soldiers have received more Medals of Honor than any other racial group.

 Edward “Babe” Gomez was a Private 1st Class in the U.S. Marines during the Korean War.
-While looking for a new location to re-load their ammunition his platoon stumbled upon a meeting point and “Babe” volunteered to go and check out the situation.
-Suddenly he saw a grenade in an abandoned trench.
-He yelled for his comrades to watch out and run for cover while he ran into the trench throwing himself on top of the grenade.
-The young man’s body absorbed the impact and he died. he was awarded the Medal of Honor because he showed great bravery and courage to risk his life for his country.
+While looking for a new location to re-load their ammunition, his platoon stumbled upon a meeting point and “Babe” volunteered to go and check out the situation.
+Suddenly, he saw a grenade in an abandoned trench.
+He yelled for his comrades to watch out and run for cover while he ran into the trench, throwing himself on top of the grenade.
+The young man’s body absorbed the impact and he died.
+He was awarded the Medal of Honor because he showed great bravery and courage to risk his life for his country.

 Miguel Keith was a Lance Corporal in the Marine Corps during the Vietnam War.
 Keith was already seriously wounded in battle.
-On May 8, 1970, members of his platoon, who were already outnumbered, came under a heavy ground attack.
+On May 8, 1970, members of his platoon, who were already outnumbered, came under heavy ground attack.
 At that moment, a wounded Keith ran to check the security of a defensive position for his comrades.
 He was running for cover and was killed by a barrage of machine gunfire.

-The rotary dial telephone rang in shrill bursts until interrupted by Dr. Hector Perez Garcia.
+The rotary telephone dial rang in shrill bursts until interrupted by Dr. Hector Perez Garcia.
 He lifted the receiver from its cradle to hear a woman's voice shaking as she recounted a tragic story.
-Dr. Garcia did not realize at the time, but this phone call would serve as the catalyst to inspire advocacy for Mexican American military veterans and their families.
+Dr. Garcia did not realize it at the time, but this phone call would serve as the catalyst to inspire advocacy for Mexican American military veterans and their families.

 This phone call, from the sister of Pvt.
-Longoria’s widow, Beatriz Longoria, served to inform Dr. Garcia of what would be known as the Longoria Affair.
+Longoria’s widow, Beatriz Longoria, served to inform Dr. Garcia of what is known as the Longoria Affair.
 In the small town of Three Rivers, Texas in 1949, a funeral parlor refused to provide the use of its chapel for the wake of Pvt.
 Felix Longoria.
 Their reason for this decision: because he was a Mexican American and “the whites wouldn’t like it.”
 As the founder of the newly established American G.I.
 Forum, this race-driven and discriminating event propelled Dr. Garcia, and his then one-year-old organization, onto the national civil rights scene.

 Founded in 1948 in Corpus Christi, Texas, Dr. Hector Perez Garcia formed the American G.I.
 Forum as an organization determined to advocate for the rights of Mexican American military veterans.
 Dr. Garcia served as a medical doctor in the United States Army during WW II and experienced sentiments of racism among many soldiers.
 He decided to form the American G.I.
 Forum as a post-war response to unfair treatment of Mexican American military veterans.
 Upon returning from World War II, many Mexican American military veterans faced discrimination as they sought to re-acclimate to civilian life.
 As Henry A.J.
 Ramos states in his book on the history of the American G.I.
 Forum, “If Mexican Americans had fought for this nation against the forces of barbarism and inequality abroad, then surely they would combat the persistence of these forces back home as they affected their families and communities.”

 The American G.I.
 Forum continued to grow exponentially, reaching “10,000 members in 22 states and the District of Columbia” according to an article in the Omaha World-Herald from June 13, 1964 (The American G.I.
-Forum had been in existence for only sixteen years at this time!).
+Forum had been in existence for only 16 years at that time!).
 The American G.I.
 Forum was able to grow and expand so effectively due to its mission to engage members in all areas of their lives; for example, offering educational benefits and scholarships, hosting social events and community gatherings, and continuing a tradition of deep-rooted loyalty and patriotism.

 "There is an undercover history everywhere and it is begging to come out.
 It's up to you to choose whether to dig it up or leave it alone."